-At the end of the year, the Group must meet a Common Equity Tier 1 capital requirement, including the combined buffer requirement, of 13.5 per cent under Pillar 1.
-In addition, the capital requirement under Pillar 2 has, as previously mentioned, been set at 1.8 per cent.
-The requirements for other additional Tier 1 capital and supplementary capital amount to 1.5 per cent and 2 per cent, respectively, meaning that the Group, as at the end of the year, was subject to a requirement for eligible capital under Pillar 1 and Pillar 2 of 18.8 per cent.
-Please also see forms 1.1 and 1.2 in the appendix containing standardised forms, which deal with the Group's riskweighted assets and selected key metrics, respectively, as well as main groups 4 and 21, which deal with eligible capital and requirements for eligible capital and eligible liabilities.
+At the end of the year, the Group must meet a CET1 capital requirement, including the combined buffer requirement, of 14 per cent under Pillar 1.
+In addition, the capital requirement under Pillar 2 has, as previously mentioned, been set at 1.9 per cent.
+The requirements for other additional Tier 1 capital and supplementary capital amount to 1.5 per cent and 2 per cent, respectively, meaning that the Group, as at the end of the year, was subject to a requirement for eligible capital under Pillar 1 and Pillar 2 of 19.4 per cent.
+Please also see forms 1.1 and 1.2 in the appendix containing standardised forms, which deal with the Group's risk-weighted assets and selected key metrics, respectively, as well as main groups 4 and 21, which deal with eligible capital and requirements for eligible capital and eligible liabilities.

-3.5.1 Regulatory capital adequacy
+3.5.1 REGULATORY CAPITAL ADEQUACY

-The following table shows the Group's capital adequacy calculation at the end of the year.
+Table 3.1 on the following page shows the Group's capital adequacy calculation at the end of the year.